Questions and answers about charging stations for electric cars in Zoetermeer

 Can I indicate my preference for a location to charge my car?

-Once the final map with locations has been established, residents who wish to submit an application can see on this map where the nearest charging station will be placed.
+No, you can't.
+Once the final location map with locations has been determined, residents who wish to apply will be able to see where the nearest charging station will be placed on this location map.

 How do I qualify for a public electric charging station?

-You can submit a request for a charging station via laadpaalnodig.nl - request a charging station in your municipality directly online .
-At laadpaalnodig.nl you have to answer a number of questions (requirements and conditions) and provide your details.
-The application is then assessed.
-After a positive assessment, a traffic decision will be made for each charging station.
+You can apply for a charging station through laadpaalnodig.nl - apply directly online for a charging station in your municipality.
+At laadpaalnodig.nl you answer a number of questions (requirements and conditions) and fill in your data.
+The application is then reviewed.
+If the assessment is positive, the municipality takes a traffic decree for each charge post.

 How long does the process take before an electric charging station is actually installed and in use?